 - Traditional advertising

-Digital community engagement is anything completed online such as:
+Digital types of community engagement are anything completed online such as:

 - Participation via an online engagement platform like Engagement Hub